MechanicalPython/pico-soil-moisture-sheets/README.md

 *  Create a key
 *  Download a JSON file with the key

 The key is encoded in PKCS1 format.
 Unfortunately, the project doesn't support PKCS1 yet.
-You need to convert the key to the format which the project undrstands:
+You need to convert the key to the format which the project understands:

 ```
 $ cd scripts
 $ sh extract_key.sh ../google_key.json ../key.json
 ```

-You'll need `key.json` and an email for the sercvice account.
+You'll need `key.json` and an email for the service account.

 ### Creating a Google sheet